 Booking flights and lodging early ensures you can stay close to the park, and gets you the best prices!
 If you’re flying into Maine, the closest airport to Acadia National Park is the Hancock County-Bar Harbor Airport.
 It’s just a 12 minute drive from the entrance to the park.
 However, this airport is small, so some people choose to fly into the Boston-Logan International Airport.
 While it is a four hour drive away from the park, there are more flight options and they are usually cheaper!

 To find lodging, you can look at Airbnbs, hotels, campsites, luxury resorts… whatever your heart desires!
 Having a place to come back to is amazing after a day of adventuring, so splurge on something that will feel like home!
-Check out these cottages for a cute rustic place to stay, or these cabins right in Acadia National Park!
+Check out these cottages for a cute rustic place to stay, these cabins right in Acadia National Park, or this beautiful airbnb!

 Ready to Elope in Acadia National Park?